portellam/deploy-VFIO/README.md

 ## Description
 Ultimate scripts to seamlessly deploy a VFIO setup (PCI passthrough).
-Multi-boot: Swap preferred host and VM graphics at GRUB boot menu.
+Multi-boot: Swap the preferred host graphics (VGA) device at GRUB boot menu.
 VFIO: Run any OS with real hardware, under a virtual machine (VM), in the Linux desktop of your choice.

 ## How-to
 To install, execute: